-Fresh clams are one of the most versatile seafood, whether enjoyed in the classic dish of linguine with clams or as a summertime treat, fried to crispy, golden perfection.
-Robert DiGregorgio, our Head of Quality Control, walks us through the different types of clams and how to best enjoy one of America's favorite shellfish.
+Fresh clams are one of the most versatile seafood, whether enjoyed in the classic dish of linguine with clams or clams fried to crispy, golden perfection as a summertime treat.
+Robert DiGregorgio, Head of Quality Control at FultonFishMarket.com, walks us through the different types of clams and how to best enjoy one of America's favorite shellfish.

 History of Clams